ITwrx/elocryptfive/README.md

 [![Latest Stable Version](https://poser.pugx.org/delatbabel/elocryptfive/version.png)](https://packagist.org/packages/ddpro/elocryptfive)
 [![Total Downloads](https://poser.pugx.org/delatbabel/elocryptfive/d/total.png)](https://packagist.org/packages/delatbabel/elocryptfive)

 Automatically encrypt and decrypt Laravel 5 Eloquent values.
 This branch is stock elocrypt except it's been updated to work with L5.5 (including 5.5.43) and the encrypter has been overridden with a custom one.
-If you want to use the stock encrypter, use the L5.5 branch instead.
+If you want to use the stock encrypter, use the lts branch instead.

 ## READ THIS FIRST